-Georgia Reavis (d.
-January 26, 2021)
+Georgia Reavis (May 18, 1946 – January 26, 2021)

 In the early 1970s, Georgia responded to a personal ad in a Bakersfield, California newspaper from George (Pat) Patterson offering a free copy of “The Truth About Witchcraft” and a contact number.
 She was initiated into the Georgian Wicca tradition on September 23, 1975, and became an elder on November 13, 1978.

 While living in Norman, Oklahoma, Georgia owned several small shops.
 The first, The Four Winds, was the only open Pagan center in Oklahoma at that time.
-After it closed, she opened Raven Feathers in 1995.
+After it closed, she opened Raven Feather in 1995.